 - You can receive as a gift a maximum of 100,000 points per calendar year

 - Allow 72 hours for the bonus points to post to your account

 Is It Worth It?

 This will depend on if you have any immediate use for the points.
 Buying speculatively is not worth it; even at a price of 0.5 cents a piece, you are better off holding cash.
 On the other hand, if you are planning an aspirational redemption soon, then this is a good chance to stock up on your IHG points.
-You can further enhance your IHG points balance by using the IHG® Rewards Club Premier Credit Card, which earns 10X points at IHG® hotels and 2X points on purchases at gas stations, grocery stores, and restaurants, and a host of other perks and benefits.
+You can further enhance your IHG points balance by using the IHG® Rewards Club Premier Credit Card, which earns 25X points at IHG® hotels (10X points from the card and 15X earned as a Platinum Elite) and 2X points on purchases at gas stations, grocery stores, and restaurants, and a host of other perks and benefits.